Hitman: Absolution: Plot

-47 eventually finds Victoria in the Hope Courthouse jail, but is captured and tortured by Dexter, until the latter is called off to a meeting with Travis, who wants to buy Victoria for $10 million.
-47 escapes into the streets and pursues Hope's corrupt sheriff Clive Skurky (Jon Gries), who is on Dexter's payroll, while avoiding ICA agents searching for him.
-47 corners and interrogates Skurky, who reveals Dexter is meeting with Travis in Chicago, before killing him.
-At the Blackwater Park in Chicago, 47 kills Dexter's secretary Layla Stockton (Traci Lords), before pursuing Dexter himself to the top of the park.
-Dexter tries to escape with Victoria via helicopter, but 47 mortally wounds him and rescues Victoria.
+47 tracks Victoria to a detention facility within the Hope Courthouse jail operated by corrupt sheriff and Dexter ally Clive Skurky (Jon Gries).
+However, 47 is captured and tortured.
+Dexter is summoned to a meeting with Travis, who seeks to buy Victoria back for $10 million.
+As 47 escapes from jail and goes after sheriff Skurky, the ICA invade the town.
+47 evades the Agency and eventually corners Skurky in a Church, who reveals that Dexter and Travis will be meeting to sell Victoria at Blackwater Park, Chicago.
+47 kills Skurky, infiltrates Blackwater, makes his way into Dexter's residence, and kills Dexter's love interest and secretary, Layla Stockton (Traci Lords) before finally hunting Dexter himself to the top of the park.
+As Dexter's men rig the building to explode, 47 successfully prevents Dexter's escape via helicopter, mortally wounding him.
 After lamenting the loss of his son and money, Dexter is left to die alone.